-(SAS) – Explain your design process, do you do a lot of sketches, notes – do you make models by hand when you begin?
+(SAS) — Explain your design process, do you do a lot of sketches, notes and do you make things by hand when you start?

-(SAS) – We ask this to most of our interviewees as we feel it is important – how has your creative space shaped you as an designer?
+(SAS) — How has your environment shaped you as an designer?
 What would you say is a constant inspiration?

 (AAK) — There is a kaleidoscope of influences and inspiration that I feel is unique to Ghana and of which I can tap into on my doorstep so that is a massive positive of being an entrepreneur here.
 Coupled with that, I absolutely love the freedom of creativity which comes with being a designer in an emerging country constantly helping to shape our visual world.
 I seek inspiration from everything around me be it nature, photography or people.
 There is so much ideas that I get through observation and travelling around Africa and Europe which influences my design aesthetic.